Rancor38/connect-4/Readme.md

 ## Credits

-This project is based on the Connect-4 game and was implemented by [Your Name].
+This project is based on the Connect-4 game and was implemented by Zakariah.
 The original Connect-4 game concept was created by Howard Wexler and Ned Strongin.

 ## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code for personal and commercial purposes.
+This project is available for a live demonstration here: https://rancor38.github.io/connect-4/